jeffsnff/jeffsnff/README.md

 #### Books to Read
-- [ ] The Unicorn Project by Gene Kim
 - [ ] Hackers & Painters by Paul Graham
 - [ ] Lessons Learned in Software Testing: A Context-Driven Approach 1st Edition by Cem Kaner, James Bach, Bret Pettichord
 - [ ] Agile Testing: A Practical Guide for Testers and Agile Teams 1st Edition by Lisa Crispin, Janet Gregory